 That’s where Rahim’s very loyal girlfriend Farkhondeh (played by Sahar Goldoust) comes into the picture.
 After leaving the construction site, Rahim goes to pick up Farkhondeh in his truck.
 Farkhondeh, who is elated to see Rahim, has a black purse containing some gold coins, which she and Rahim try to sell at a pawn shop.
 However, the shop dealer makes a calculation offer that Rahim and Farkhondeh know is too low for the types of coins that they have, so they leave the shop without making a sale.

 Before Rahim and Hossein discuss this possible payment plan with Bahram, they stop off at the home of Hossein and Malileh, where Rahim will be staying before he goes back to prison.
 Malileh and Hossein live in the home with their two children—daughter Negar (who’s about 10 or 11 years old) and son Nima (who’s about 7 or 8 years old)—and Rahim’s son Siavesh (played by Saleh Karimaei), who’s about 12 or 13 years old.
 The movie doesn’t clearly explain the custody arrangement that Rahim has with his ex-wife for Siavesh, who is Rahim’s only child.
-However, the the movie implies that the ex-wife still has contact with Siavesh, because he told Negar that his mother recently accepted a marriage proposal.
+However, the movie implies that the ex-wife still has contact with Siavesh, because he told Negar that his mother recently accepted a marriage proposal.

 In the beginning of the movie, Rahim’s relationship with Siavesh is strained and distant.
-Siavesh is the only one in the household who doesn’t seems happy to see Rahim during this brief visit.
+Siavesh is the only one in the household who doesn’t seem happy to see Rahim during this brief visit.
 Siavesh has a speech impediment that causes him to stutter and makes it difficult for him to articulate words.
 It’s also mentioned that Siavesh has recently gotten into a fight at school.
 It’s easy to speculate that Siavesh, who is quiet and emotionally withdrawn, could be bullied at school because of his speech impediment.

 The lack of good communication between Rahim and Siavesh isn’t really about Siavesh’s speech impediment.
 It has more to do with Siavesh’s lack of trust in Rahim.
 Through various conversations, it’s revealed that Rahim has constantly let down the people who are closest to him.
 Later in the movie, when Rahim is asked about why he got divorced, he’s purposely vague and says that he and his ex-wife just didn’t get along with each other.
 However, Rahim’s unpaid debt to Bahram certainly didn’t help matters, since it’s caused bad blood between Rahim and his ex-wife’s side of the family.